Keeper-Security/git-ssh-sign/README.md

 Next, configure Git to sign your commits using the SSH key from the Keeper Vault.

-Git needs the UID of the SSH key in the Keeper Vault, to the ssh-sign executable.

-❗Add `--global` after `git config` but before the name of the option in each of the commands below to make the configuration global:

 ```shell
 git config gpg.format ssh
 git config gpg.ssh.program <path to this binary>
 git config user.signingkey <SSH Key UID>
 ```

+❗Add `--global` after `git config` but before the name of the option in each of the commands below to make the configuration global:

+Note that the executable expects the Git signing key to be the UID of the SSH key in the Keeper Vault.

 The resulting Git configuration should look something like this: